jasonwbarnett/Google-Compute-Image-Prep/README.md

 ## Dependencies

 1. The script assumes you're using a linux user `bootstrap`.
-On lines [line 228-239][1] we create a task to remove the user on boot.
+On [lines 228-239][1] we create a task to remove the user on boot.

 ## Contributing